-The USMLE Step 2 CS is not a walk in the park.
+I passed the USMLE Step 2 CS a while back but I just got around to write this post.
+The Step 2 CS is not a walk in the park, if you were told that.
 May be it was easy before the latest changes but now you have to have a bit of more knowledge than just knowing English.
 Step 2 CS is made up of three parts, ICE, SEP, and CIS.
 Most people do very bad on the ICE part and sadly, a small handful of people fail due to that part.
 In order to pass Step 2 CS you have to pass all three parts.

 SEP (Spoken English Proficiency) is the section of weather you can speak English or not; it’s a tough section for the non-English speaking people who have accents.
 Be very clear with your accents, if you have one, they are listening to how you pronounce your words.

 CIS (Communication Interpersonal Skills) deal with how good you can communicate with the patient.
 It’ll test you on how well you can ask questions to the patients and how well you can establish a rapport with the patient.
 This section also grades on your professionalism.